gauravlamba248/VisionNova/README.md

 ## Usage

 - Run command `python app.py`
-- Upload Picture on frontend
+- Upload your picture through the frontend interface.
-- Select type of corruption
+- Select the type of corruption affecting your image.
-- Click on Enhance button
+- Click the "Enhance" button.

+## Contributing
+Check [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License